CarolinaCretu/CarolinaCretu/README.md

 💻 I'm currently tackling problems on the [Rosalind Platform](https://rosalind.info/about/), gaining hands-on experience with bioinformatics algorithms.
 You can check out my progress in this [repository](https://github.com/CarolinaCretu/rosalind_solutions).

 ## Things unrelated to bioinformatics that also interest me
 🌐 As a creative person, I've also explored web design.
 I built a custom portfolio website for my boyfriend, designing all the graphics myself.
-You can find the code [here](https://github.com/CarolinaCretu/Website---Nicolo-Bramante) and visit his [website](https://nicolobramante.com/).
+You can find the [website](https://nicolobramante.com/) here.

 🧠 Learning and memory have always fascinated me.
 I struggled for a long time to find effective study techniques and understand the learning process— until I started researching and diving into scientific papers that explain these cognitive processes.
 To help others save time and find answers more easily, I’ve compiled everything I found into this [web page]().